tforsberg/ZSequelize/README.md

 - Simple query.
 - Easy query for read.
-- Compatible with Mysql DBMS
+- Compatible with Mysql DBMS.
-- Auto builder query with SequelizeJS
+- Auto builder query with SequelizeJS.
-- Running *Synchronous* use Async / Await (Promise) function.
+- Running Promise function.

 ### How to use on project?